BK-5-MAPB: Pharmacology

+Pharmacodynamics

 βk-5-MAPB acts as a monoamine releaser with selectivity for serotonin and has a similar potency to MDMA.
 In terms of monoamine release, (S)-βk-5-MAPB has shown a DAT/SERT ratio of 0.6 and a DAT/NET ratio of 2.7, while (R)-βk-5-MAPB has shown a DAT/SERT ratio of 18 and a DAT/NET ratio of 1.9.
 In addition, βk-5-MAPB, unlike MDMA, is a potent serotonin 5-HT_{1B} receptor agonist.

 In rodent drug discrimination tests, (S)-βk-5-MAPB fully substitutes for MDMA whereas (R)-βk-5-MAPB partially substitutes for MDMA and dextroamphetamine at different doses, (R)-βk-5-MAPB and (S)-βk-5-MAPB both generalize to dextroamphetamine, and (S)-βk-5-MAPB but not (R)-βk-5-MAPB substitutes for DOM.
 Hence, (S)-βk-5-MAPB shows entactogen-, psychedelic-, and stimulant-like effects, whereas (R)-βk-5-MAPB shows more stimulant-like effects, some entactogen-like effects, and no psychedelic-like effects.
 In other tests, both (S)-βk-5-MAPB and (R)-βk-5-MAPB showed stimulant-like pro-impulsive effects, but (S)-βk-5-MAPB was more potent than (R)-βk-5-MAPB.